 I have been crucified with Christ; and it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me, and delivered Himself up for me. – Galatians 2:20

 Let’s leave the intellectual aside and not depend on head knowledge for a moment…Take some time to search your heart and your soul.
 Do you believe in Christ alone for salvation?
 Does Christ dwell in you?
 Do you have the Spirit of Christ?

 You, however, are not in the flesh but in the Spirit, if in fact the Spirit of God dwells in you.
 Anyone who does not have the Spirit of Christ does not belong to him.
 But if Christ is in you, although the body is dead because of sin, the Spirit is life because of righteousness.
 If the Spirit of him who raised Jesus from the dead dwells in you, he who raised Christ Jesus from the dead will also give life to your mortal bodies through his Spirit who dwells in you. - Romans 8:9-11

 God loves to assure His people that they are His children and He is their Father (Matthew 7:9-11, Ephesians 1:17).
 There is no reason to live in doubt and fear for another moment when there are steps we can take in search for assurance.
 If you are unsure of your standing before God and would like to know more, I would welcome a visit with you.
-I might add, Let’s Do Theology’s Sunday evening class will resume January 10th at FBC as we continue our study of Soteriology, the doctrine of Salvation.
+I might add, a good theological study of soteriology (doctrine of salvation) can prove helpful.